 It’s easy to do just about anything with your smartphone.
-From paying your bills to ordering groceries once-arduous tasks can be completed in minutes.
+From paying your bills to ordering groceries, once-arduous tasks can be completed in minutes.
 If you’re like many people, however, you may be concerned about the amount of time you’re spending on your phone.
-Luckily, there are some excellent apps that can help you gain a little balance.
+Luckily, there are some excellent apps that can help you find a little balance.
 Here are our favorite apps to help you reduce screen time and reclaim your life.

-To access it, just go to Settings > Digital Wellbeing and Parental Controls and tap App Timers under Your Goals.
-From here, you can click the egg timer icon to the right of each app to add your own timer.
-You can also tap on Work Time or Me Time under Focus Mode to set up apps you’re able to use during these times — for example, you might allow yourself to use only Gmail and Microsoft Teams during Work Time.
-You can also set the duration of your Work Time for a set amount of time, or until you turn it off.
-By tapping Screen Time under Your Goals, you can see the stats for your usage of various apps — helpful for breaking the addiction cycle.
+To access it, just go to Settings > Digital Wellbeing and parental controls and tap App timers under Your goals.
+From here, you can click the Egg timer icon to the right of each app to add your own timer.
+You can also tap on Work time or Me time under Focus mode to set up apps you’re able to use during these times — for example, you might allow yourself to use only Gmail and Microsoft Teams during Work Time.
+You can also set the duration of your Work Time for a set amount of time or until you turn it off.
+By tapping Screen time under Your goals, you can see the stats for your usage of various apps — helpful for breaking the addiction cycle.

 You can also access graphs and stats of your screen time on a daily and weekly basis, so you can see how much more or less time you’ve spent on your phone.
-Screen Time breaks down your app usage into categories like games, social media, etc, so you can quickly see where your time is going and adjust your usage limits accordingly.
-Screen Time is linked to your iCloud account, so if you toggle on the Share Across Devices option in the Screen Time menu, you’ll be able to see how you use apps across all your Apple devices.
+Screen Time breaks down your app usage into categories like games, social media, etc., so you can quickly see where your time is going and adjust your usage limits accordingly.
+Screen Time is linked to your iCloud account, so if you toggle on the Share across devices option in the Screen Time menu, you’ll be able to see how you use apps across all your Apple devices.

-Freedom is used by over one million people worldwide and allows you to create blocklists and schedule time away from the apps that may be most distracting.
+Freedom is used by over two million people worldwide and allows you to create blocklists and schedule time away from the apps that may be most distracting.
 Whether you want to focus on studying, get your work done, or just break a bad phone habit, the app can help.
-Just select the websites and apps you want to block to start your session and Freedom will prevent you from opening them.
+Just select the websites and apps you want to block to start your session, and Freedom will prevent you from opening them.

 AppDetox allows you to easily create rules to limit access to certain apps.
 The usual schedule and time-based limitations are available, as well as an option that requires to you walk to earn screen time.
-AppDetox is one of the few apps that provides a “Forever” option for apps that cannot be deleted from your phone — and it’s also handy for parents to use to control kids’ screen time.
+AppDetox is one of the few apps that provides a Forever option for apps that cannot be deleted from your phone — and it’s also handy for parents to use to control kids’ screen time.

 For those who truly have a problem staying off their phone, Off the Grid may be for you.
 Off the Grid completely blocks your phone for a set length of time that you determine.
 You can schedule your Off the Grid time — for example, if you want to stop using your phone after 8 p.m. every night.
-You can even set custom auto-reply messages to let friends and family know why you’re not responding, and choose to allow calls, in case somebody needs to reach you urgently.
-While you’re Off the Grid, you can still access the camera app, handy in case you need to capture a special moment or snap a selfie.
+You can even set custom auto-reply messages to let friends and family know why you’re not responding, and choose to allow calls in case somebody needs to reach you urgently.
+While you’re off the grid, you can still access the camera app, handy in case you need to capture a special moment or snap a selfie.